 If there are no guidelines, or if you are not yet focused on a specific employer, you can obtain a credential evaluation from an agency accredited by the National Association of Credential Evaluation Services (NACES).

-World Education Services (WES), a member of NACES, offers credential evaluations that verify and evaluate high school and post-secondary credentials from more than 150 countries.
-You can also learn the U.S. equivalency of your foreign education by using the free Degree Equivalency Tool from WES.
+WES is a member of NACES.
+It offers credential evaluations that verify and evaluate high school and post-secondary credentials from more than 150 countries.
+You can also learn the equivalency of your foreign education in both the U.S. and Canada by using the free Degree Equivalency Tool from WES.

-How Can I Use My Credential in My Job Search?
+How Can I Use My Report in My Job Search?

-With a credential evaluation, you will know what jobs you are qualified for based on the degree equivalency statement on the report.
+You will know what jobs you are qualified for based on the degree equivalency statement on the report.
 Evaluate job ads with your evaluation in mind.
 For example, if you have the equivalent of a bachelor’s degree, you might be overqualified for a job that requires only a high school diploma.
-Now you can judge with confidence which employers will likely value your credentials and invest your time in the best prospects.
+Now you can decide which employers will likely value your credentials.
+This will allow you to invest your time in the best prospects.

 You may also add your evaluation to your résumé and cover letter.
 Mention that you have your foreign education verified and evaluated and that you meet the education requirements of the job.
 You can even include the U.S. degree equivalency in the education section of your resume, next to your degree.